KRFOSS/kali-docs/development/public-packaging/index.md

 ## Final touches

 If we built the package now, it would not be installed.
 To fix this, let's create an .install file and a helper script.
 The reason we are creating these two files is that they both will work the majority of the time.
 In some cases, the different ways, like using a symlink, may not work and changes will have to be made.
-As we can't account for every scenario now, we will go with what works the majority of the time.
+As we can't account for every scenario now, we will go with what works the majority of the time:

 ```console
 kali@kali:~/phpggc/debian$ mkdir -p helper-script/